FAQS Locations Call Email

 The contraceptive vaginal ring is a soft, plastic ring which you insert into the vagina by yourself.

+It releases the same hormones as the combined pill and patch.
 The ring is inserted into the vagina and left in continuously for 21 days.
-You then remove the ring and throw it away, then have a seven-day break when you don’t have a ring in place.
+You then remove the ring and throw it away, then you can have a seven-day break when you don’t have a ring in place and you have a “withdrawal bleed”.
 As long as you inserted the ring correctly you will be protected against pregnancy during this week.

 Not sure which type of contraception is right for you?
 Worried because you’ve had sex without a condom?
 Let us help you choose the right option.